Child Support Attorney in Orlando

 Florida courts follow specific guidelines when calculating child support.
 These guidelines account for several factors, including:

-- Necessary expenses for the child, such as health insurance, daycare, and educational costs
+• Necessary Expenses for the Child – Includes health insurance, daycare, and educational costs.

 Courts rely on a formula to be as fair as possible when determining the payment amount, but they can adjust the final decision if circumstances justify it.
 For example, the court may require additional support if a child has unique medical or educational needs.

 Do you have questions about a child support order you have received?
 Are you navigating divorce and wondering whether you can expect support payments from your ex-spouse?
-Ours is an Orlando child support attorney you can trust for answers.
-Contact Benjamin Law to schedule a consultation to get essential information about your case.
+Our Orlando child support attorney is someone you can trust for answers.
+Contact Benjamin Law to schedule a consultation to get essential information about your situation.

 It is possible to modify a child support order.
 Doing so requires you to petition the court that enacted the initial order.
 The process may involve providing evidence of a significant change in circumstances, such as an increase or decrease in income for either parent or a substantial change in the child’s needs.